Research Computing Projects

 - Provides resource managers with the information necessary to make faster and better informed decisions.

-Working with NOAA and the UNH Coastal Response Research Center, RCI developed the ERMA software that is currently in use by NOAA.
+Working with NOAA and the UNH Coastal Response Research Center, RCC developed the ERMA software that is currently in use by NOAA.

 EOS-Earthdata is a digital library of free, customized earth science data.
 Over 120,000 data products have been distributed globally to scientists, researchers, teachers, and community and urban planners since 1999.
 EOS-Earthdata provides an array of earth science data including: